gtqifan/TodoPerfect/docs/index.md

+# TodoPerfect

-# CS 3300: TodoPerfect by Team 03 - Placeholder
+**An Andriod application for CS 3300 by Team 03 - Placeholder**

-Yukun Song, Jiali Chen, Qifan Yang, Parnav Kandarpa, and Sam Sanders
+Developed by Yukun Song, Jiali Chen, Qifan Yang, Parnav Kandarpa, and Sam Sanders with ❤.

 **Origional GitHub repository is here (with private access): [Origional GitHub Repo](https://github.com/Spark-RTG/TodoPerfect3300)**